 Principal investigators and laboratory instructors must be aware of all hazardous experiments in laboratories under their supervision.
-This information should include the nature of the experiment, the hazardous materials that will be used, recommended safety precautions, etc. They may require additional clarification, additional safety-related procedures, reformation of the methodology or related measures.
+Hazardous experiments include those that utilize chemicals, biological agents, radioactive materials, or other substances that can cause harm through contact, inhalation, ingestion, or absorption.
+This information should include the nature of the experiment, the hazardous materials that will be used, recommended safety precautions, etc. They may require additional clarification, additional safety-related procedures, reformation of the methodology, or related measures.

-Principal investigators/lab instructors should be notified when one or more of the following situations exist:
+Principal investigators/lab instructors shall be notified promptly when one or more of the following situations exist:

 - 1. There is a new procedure established. - 2.
-There is a change to the present procedure, such as substitution of a new component, a substantial change in the amount of chemical used or new equipment being utilized. - 3.
+There is a change to the present procedure, such as the substitution of a new component, a substantial change in the amount of chemicals used or new equipment being utilized. - 3.
 There is a failure of the required equipment. - 4.
 There are unexpected test results. - 5.
 Laboratory personnel are showing signs and symptoms of exposure to chemicals used or stored in the area.